 Make this when you want something that makes you feel as good as it tastes.
-This gentle and fragrant broth is brimming with friendly-bacteria's best friend, ginger.
-It's also brimming with other gut-healing and digestion-promoting nutrients from the fish stock, poached fish and fresh vegetables.
+This gentle and fragrant broth is brimming with friendly bacteria's best friend, ginger.
+It's also brimming with other gut-friendly and digestion-promoting nutrients from the fish stock, poached fish and fresh vegetables.

-With three times as much fibre than brown rice and prebiotic powers, it's time to introduce you gut to freekeh—we're sure they'll get along.
+With three times as much fibre as brown rice and prebiotic powers, it's time to introduce your gut to freekeh—we're sure they'll get along.

 It may come as a surprise, but this golden Italian grain made from corn can help with your inner harmony.
 Without delving too deep into the "too much info” territory, it contains insoluble fibre that ferments in the colon and cultivates gut flora.
 Here's it's paired with stomach BFF fennel, and lots of little components like shaved parmesan and roasted nashi that make this dish a real dazzler.

 While you're feeding yourself with sauerkraut, you're also feeding the good bacteria inside you.
 To make your own sauerkraut, all you'll need is some cabbage, sea salt and a jar, and a month to leave it "in a cool dark place until it starts to smell interesting".